Data472-Individual-Project-Pipeline/localDocs/README.md

 aws configure profile=profilename
 ```
 How do i change profiles?
-in the target console your AWS CLI and SAM CLI are installed on, assuming the profile has been configured you can export it two ways.
+in the target console your AWS CLI and SAM CLI are installed on, assuming the profile has been configured.
 ```sh
 export AWS_PROFILE=profilename
 ```
-The second way.
+The second approach to configuring your profile.
 locate your aws configuration file, typically it is located in
 ├── config <- you are here first
 └── credentials <- edit this second